sanskrit/learnsanskrit.org/content/guide/verbs-1/the-ad-and-rudh-classes.md

 In this lesson, we will learn about two more complex verb classes.
 Both of these classes can create stems that end with consonant sounds.
-And since many verb endings {em start} with consonants, these classes may cause all kinds of sandhi changes:
+And since many verb endings {em start} with consonants, these classes might cause various sandhi changes:

 {ex